MicrosoftDocs/sdk-api/sdk-api-src/content/fwpmtypes/ns-fwpmtypes-fwpm_net_event_ikeext_em_failure0.md

 ### -field failurePoint

-An <a href="https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_failure_point_">IPSEC_FAILURE_POINT</a> value that indicates the IPsec state when the failure occurred.
+An [IPSEC_FAILURE_POINT](https://docs.microsoft.com/windows/desktop/api/ipsectypes/ne-ipsectypes-ipsec_failure_point)a> value that indicates the IPsec state when the failure occurred.

 ### -field flags